 Acknowledgements.
 The idea for this work was born during an academic visit of the author to the Institute of Geology and Geophysics (IGG) at the Chinese Academy of Sciences (CAS) in Beijing.
-With no prior experience in handling SIMS data, the author relied on the

-465 expertise of Dr. Yang Li and Dr. Li-Guang Wu (IGG-CAS) to introduce him to the world of Cameca data processing, and of Dr. Simon Bodorkos, Dr. Charles Magee and Dr. Andrew Cross (Geoscience Australia) for SHRIMP data processing.
-The test data were kindly shared by Dr. Li and Dr. Bodorkos, who also provided detailed feedback on the manuscript prior to submission.
-Software development for the simplex data reduction program was supported by NERC Standard Grant #NE/T001518/1 ('Beyond Isoplot'), which aims to develop an 'ecosystem' of inter-connected geochronological data processing software.
-The graphical user interface for simplex makes extensive

-470 use of the shinylight and dataentrygrid packages developed by software engineer Tim Band, who is employed on this NERC grant.
+With no prior experience in handling SIMS data, the author relied on the expertise of Yang Li and Li-Guang Wu (IGG-CAS) to introduce him to the world of Cameca data processing, as well as of Simon Bodorkos, Charles Magee, and Andrew Cross (Geoscience Australia) for SHRIMP data processing.
+The test data were kindly shared by Yang Li and Simon Bodorkos, who also provided detailed feedback on the paper prior to submission.
+Software development for the simplex data reduction programme was supported by NERC standard grant NE/T001518/1 ("Beyond Isoplot"), which aims to develop an "ecosystem" of interconnected geochronological data processing software.
+The graphical user interface for simplex makes extensive use of the shinylight and dataentrygrid packages developed by software engineer Tim Band, who is employed on this NERC grant.